datahub-project/datahub/docs/how/delete-metadata.md

 # Removing Metadata from DataHub

 There are a two ways to delete metadata from DataHub.

-- Delete metadata attached to entities by providing a specific urn or a filter that identifies a set of entities
+- Delete metadata attached to entities by providing a specific urn or filters that identify a set of entities
-- Delete metadata affected by a single ingestion run
+- Delete metadata created by a single ingestion run

 To follow this guide you need to use [DataHub CLI](../cli.md).